 Rainscreen system facades are ventilated through the joints or openings in the cladding material.
-They are responsible for the pressure equalisation, allowing instantaneous the pressure inside the cavity to be equal to the pressure outside.
-For this purpose, the facade design should ensure that no excessive moisture can penetrate and be trapped behind the cladding.
+They are responsible for the pressure equalisation, allowing the pressure inside the cavity to be equal to the pressure outside.
+In order to achieve this, the façade design must ensure that no excessive moisture can penetrate and be trapped behind the cladding.

-Some of the countries have already structured façade standards such as NHBC Standards 2011, Ch.6.9 - Curtain walling and cladding and the DNV BTI 1.5 Fassadenbekleidung 2016.
+Some countries already have structured façade standards such as NHBC Standards 2011, Ch.6.9 - Curtain walling and cladding and the DNV BTI 1.5 Fassadenbekleidung 2016.

-Generally, according to the joint two types of façades are distinguished - with closed-joint or open-joint rainscreen system.
+Generally, depending on the joint, two types of façades are distinguished - closed-joint and open-joint rainscreen systems.

-The closed-joint (opaque) rainscreen system works with openings only in the lowest (inlets) and highest (outlets) façade area that both have to be at least 50 cm2/m to secure the proper ventilation.
-This kind of façade protects the inner construction and other metal infrastructure from corrosion better and has less chance of insects entering.
+The closed-joint (opaque) rainscreen system works with openings only in the lowest (inlets) and highest (outlets) façade areas and both have to be at least 50 cm2/m to secure the proper ventilation.
+This kind of facade offers better corrosion protection for the inner construction and other metal infrastructures, along with lowering the chance of insects entering the system.

 Closed or sealed joints are mostly used with fibre cement panels, insulated metal panels, stone, brick, stucco, etc. The sealants must be flexible and able to move within 20-25% of the joint width.

 The open-joint rainscreen system has been more popular lately for aesthetic reasons.
 Why?
 It makes façades seem more structured and less flat.
-In this case, the most important issue is the insulation behind, its type and width which need to be carefully selected and calculated.
-Where insulation forms part of the rainscreen cladding system it should cover all exposed areas of the backing wall, be neatly cut around fixings and brackets and fixed according the product manufacturer’s recommendations.
+In this case, the most important issue is the insulation behind it, its type and width, which need to be carefully selected and calculated.
+Where insulation forms part of the rainscreen cladding system, it should cover all exposed areas of the backing wall, be neatly cut around fixings and brackets and fixed in accordance with the manufacturer’s recommendations.

 Several types of open joints are applied: straight open, baffled or rebated (labyrinth).
 The minimum width of the joint is determined by the thickness of the anchors, deviations in the size of the panels and an additional 2 mm advance, which means 8mm, preferably 10mm especially at joints with other components.

 The last façade’s joint is the blind (false).
-The blind joint is used when there is adjacent end panels with different height, but the joint has to continue in the larger panel.
-It hads equal depth and width, not exceeding 2 cm.
+The blind joint is used when there are adjacent end panels with different heights, but the joint has to continue in the larger panel.
+It has equal depth and width, not exceeding 2 cm.
 When panel thickness doesn’t allow for a deep joint, it can be coloured black.
-The blind joint isn’t positioned in the middle of the panel because that’s where the largest deformations happen.
+The blind joint isn’t positioned in the middle of the panel, because that’s where the largest deformations occur.